MangeshThakre/url-shortner/README.md

 # Shorty

 ShortURL allows to reduce long links from Instagram, Facebook, YouTube, Twitter, Linked In and top sites on the Internet, just paste the long URL and click the Shorten URL button.
-On the next screen, copy the shortened URL and share it on websites, chat and e-mail.
+On the next screen, copy the shortened URL and share it on websites, You can also see how many times you short url has been clicked by pasting short url in tracker page .

 * ⚛️ React.js
 * 🧩 TailwindCss